sebadima/bittercrm/README.md

 To run the project:

-1) create a file named "setup" in main project directory with the following content:
+1) execute 'cp setup.sample setup' in main project directory, and customize newly created file with your real gmail credentials.

-------------- setup ---------------
-[mail]
-mail-login=your-gmail-login
-mail-password=your-gmail-password
-------------- setup ---------------

-2) launch the app with : sh runserver this will execute the code on ip port 8044
+2) launch the app with  'sh runserver' this will execute the code on ip port 8044.

-3) edit runserver file to change the port
+3) edit runserver file to change the ip port .

-4) if you want to execute the app with a real http server (cherrypy): pip istall cherrypy python server.py & do not forget the ampersand '&' at the end of command
+4) if you want to execute the app with a real http server (cherrypy): pip istall cherrypy python server.py & but do not forget the ampersand '&' at the end of command press return.